vanNimwegenLab/vngMoM/README.md

 After image acquisition, Mother Machine data are processed using deepMoMA.
 Here we describe the analysis of deepMoMA's output using R, in particular:
 - how to load MoMA data
 - how to concatenate all data analysed in a project in the same dataframe
-- simple examples of data selection and plotting
+- simple examples of data selection and plotting.

+This repository is the source code for the R package `vngMoM` which provides helper functions for the aforementioned tasks, as well as a template project for analysing data (in the `example` subdirectory).
 Most of this R code rely heavily on the `tidyverse` libraries.
 Getting familiar with those first, e.g. reading [R for data science](https://r4ds.had.co.nz), will definitely help you follow this analysis.

 `.` is the project directory.
 All paths to data files are defined locally.